allan-villan/map-reduce-test/README.md

 # MapReduce
-In this project, I will utilize data from an automobile tracking platform that tracks the history of important incidents after the sale of a new vehicle.
-Such incidents include subsequent private sales, repairs, and accident reports.
-The platform provides a good reference for second-hand buyers to understand the vehicles they are interested in.

 From a history report of various vehicles, the MapReduce program will produce a report of accidents per make and year of the car.

 The report is stored as CSV files in HDFS with the following schema: